Data analytics is one of the hottest industries of 2020, and many are thinking of learning coding or switching jobs to become a data analyst.

 When coding, errors can be caused by different factors; the smallest mistakes (e.g. a missing semicolon, extra space, or improper capitalisation) can create issues for your code, and others (like poor code formatting and management), can slowly accumulate and cause bigger problems down the road.

-The nature of coding and programming thus gives detail-oriented individuals a natural advantage in the data analyst industry.
+The nature of coding and programming thus gives detail-oriented individuals a natural advantage when coding and/or analysing data.

 Ultimately, this minimises the time wasted and frustrations from your coding project, and is a good practice to have regardless of the programming language you use.